 Can Missing a Court Date for a Speeding Ticket / Motor Vehicle Infraction / Marijuana Possession Ticket Result in a Misdemeanor Charge for Failure to Appear?

-Contact a Failure to Appear Criminal Lawyer at Mark Sherman Law Today
+Contact a Connecticut Failure to Appear Attorney at Mark Sherman Law Today

 So if you are charged in Stamford, Danbury, Darien, New Canaan, Westport, Norwalk, Bridgeport or Fairfield Connecticut with Failure to Appear in Court in the First or Second Degrees under 53a-172 or 53a-173, call an experienced Stamford criminal lawyer at Mark Sherman Law today.
 We will help you through the surrender, bail, and arraignment process and work with you to design the best defense to your FTA charge possible under the individual circumstances of your FTA case.
 While the law is black and white, the application and interpretation of these laws can be presented in many shades of gray—many of which can help us give you the best chance of getting your Failure to Appear case dismissed.
-So don’t wait any longer — call us today at (203) 358-4700.
-Our criminal attorneys are available 24/7 to take your call.
+So don’t wait any longer — call us today.
+Our Connecticut failure to appear lawyers are available 24/7 to take your call.